The Medical Plan offers flexibility and affordability to employers with the choice of three coverage options:

 Generous preventive care benefits exceed Highmark’s standards and Affordable Care Act requirements, and include an annual wellness exam, well-baby visits, specified screenings, immunizations, blood tests, and more.

-Pharmacy benefits, offered through our partnership with OptumRx, include a robust preventive drug list and reduced copays for select prescription drugs.
+Pharmacy benefits, offered through our partnership with Express Scripts, include a robust preventive drug list and reduced out-of-pocket costs when using drugs on this list.
 Additionally, certain medications are offered in multiple tiers; members can lower out-of-pocket costs when using a lower tier.

 Call to Health, our online well-being program, focuses on four overall aspects of wholeness: spiritual, health, financial, and vocational.
 Participating members can significantly lower their annual deductibles in the following plan year and may be eligible to receive gift cards for completing challenges.

 Teladoc is a telemedicine feature that allows members 24-hour access to consultations with licensed physicians via voice or video call for a reduced cost.
 Physicians may also prescribe medications over the phone for added convenience.